simo8902/drakensang-nb3-bundle-extractor/README.md

 This archive preserves what the game has forgotten

 ⚠️ Disclaimer
+The script will need a lot of time!
 This is not datamining for exploits or gameplay hacks It’s pure asset-level archival of forgotten map content for preservation and curiosity Use it responsibly